 Visit www.itsagoal.net goalpost safety and see the impact testing we do which shows quite explicitly everything that is wrong with the current safety standards that allow heavier goalposts to be included.

 This is why we are campaigning to improve and make a radical change to the current safety Standards and persuade the Governing bodies of the sport to step in and ensure dangerous goal posts are not used around children.

 We are asking safety to be put before profit.
 An example is the recent dilution of the standards to allow larger mesh nets.
 A young three year old girl in York died from head entrapment in a net in 2012.
 Is a thirty seven pence saving on a mini soccer net really worth it?
-This is why we are setting up a User Group to allow those that use football goals every week to have some input and say into the safety of Football Goals.
-Below are the problems we have experienced over the last twenty three years on our travels around the UK.

 The main dangers with football Goalposts as we see it are:-